Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-users_and_homes script displays all users and their home directories, sorted by users 100-empty_casks script finds all empty files and directories in the current directory and its subdirectories 101-gifs script lists all files with the extension '.gif' in the current directory and subdirectories
+22-users_and_homes script displays all users and their home directories, sorted by users 100-empty_casks script finds all empty files and directories in the current directory and its subdirectories 101-gifs script lists all files with the extension '.gif' in the current directory and subdirectories 102-acrostic scripts displays the first letter of the first word of a given input